blockchainsllc/in3-docs/docs/api-java.md

 #### class Transaction

-Represents a transaction in ethereum.
+Represents a transaction in Ethereum.

 ##### getBlockHash

 The blockhash of the block containing this transaction.

  > public `String` getBlockHash();

 ##### getBlockNumber

-The block number of the block containing this transaction.
+The blockNumber of the block containing this transaction.

  > public `long` getBlockNumber();

 ##### getChainId

 The chainId of this transaction.

  > public `String` getChainId();

 ##### getCreatedContractAddress

-The address of the deployed contract (if successful)
+The address of the deployed contract (if successful).

  > public `String` getCreatedContractAddress();

 ##### getFrom

 The address of the sender.

  > public `String` getFrom();

 ##### getHash

 The transaction hash.

  > public `String` getHash();

 ##### getData

 The transaction data or input data.

  > public `String` getData();

 ##### getNonce

 The nonce used in the transaction.

  > public `long` getNonce();

 ##### getPublicKey

 The public key of the sender.

  > public `String` getPublicKey();

 ##### getValue

-The value send in wei.
+The value sent in wei.

  > public `BigInteger` getValue();

 ##### getRaw

-The raw transaction as rlp encoded data.
+The raw transaction as RLP-encoded data.

  > public `String` getRaw();

 ##### getTo

-The address of the receipient or contract.
+The address of the recipient or contract.

  > public `String` getTo();

 ##### getSignature

-The signature of the sender - an array of the [ r, s, v]
+The signature of the sender, an array of the [ r, s, v].

  > public `String []` getSignature();

 ##### getGasPrice

 The gas price provided by the sender.

  > public `long` getGasPrice();

 ##### getGas

 The gas provided by the sender.

  > public `long` getGas();

 #### class TransactionReceipt

-Represents a transaction receipt in ethereum.
+Represents a transaction receipt in Ethereum.

 ##### getBlockHash

 The blockhash of the block containing this transaction.

  > public `String` getBlockHash();

 ##### getBlockNumber

-The block number of the block containing this transaction.
+The blockNumber of the block containing this transaction.

  > public `long` getBlockNumber();

 ##### getCreatedContractAddress

 The address of the deployed contract (if successful).

  > public `String` getCreatedContractAddress();

 ##### getFrom

 The address of the sender.

  > public `String` getFrom();

 ##### getTransactionHash

 The transaction hash.

  > public `String` getTransactionHash();

 ##### getTransactionIndex

 The transaction index.

  > public `int` getTransactionIndex();

 ##### getTo

-20 Bytes - the address of the receiver.
+20 bytes, the address of the receiver.

 Null when it's a contract creation transaction.